Skip to content

 Remote work is not going anywhere, which creates new cybersecurity vulnerabilities to address.
 For instance, company servers, devices, and apps may be protected by being in a data center or cloud, but end users using laptops from home offices are not protected.

-Your data infrastructure backup will be more secure if you use a cloud-based disaster recovery system from a private provider that can help encrypt your data and mitigate cybersecurity vulnerabilities for end users who work remotely or in the office.
+Your data infrastructure backup will be more secure if you use a cloud-based disaster recovery system from a private provider that can help encrypt your data and mitigate cybersecurity vulnerabilities for end users who work with backup data remotely or in the office.

 Potential Drawbacks of DRaaS